k1shk1n/qubership-git-system-follower/docs/how_to/integration_with_semantic_release.md

-## Integraton with semantic-release Tips and Tricks
+## Integration with semantic-release Tips and Tricks
 in development